deansher/slack-message-pipe/README.md

 - `users:read`
 - `usergroups:read`

-To get a working token you need to create a Slack app in your workspace with a user token.
+To get a working token, you need to create a Slack app in your workspace with a user token.
 Here is one way on how to do that:

 1. Create a new Slack app in your workspace (you can give it any name).
 1. Under Oauth & Permissions / User Token Scopes add all the required scopes as documented above.